CharlyJazz/Flask-MVC-Template/readme.md

     - Implement code logic the before_first_request() and delete this
 - Create server script
 - Create easy way for Unit Test and Front-End Test
+- Implement cool and easy use Flash Messages